 The Blogging Revolution by Antony Loewenstein

-An Australian Jew goes around five non-democratic countries, 3 in middle east – Iran, Syria, Egypt and two others: China & Cuba, talks to limited people connected on the internet there, double checks the facts and opinions stated by the western media and then meets his fellow Jews in each of these countries and writes about his experiences and observations.
-The title page of the book mentions India too, but the author did not visit India, at least not for this book or related research.
-I think that was included for the Indian edition of the book but in my honest opinion is misleading the Indian reader.
+An Australian Jew goes around five non-democratic countries.
+3 in the middle east – Iran, Syria, Egypt and two others: China & Cuba.
+Talks to limited people connected on the internet there.
+Double checks the facts and opinions stated by the western media.
+And then meets his fellow Jews in each of these countries and writes about his experiences and observations.
+The title page of the book The Blogging Revolution mentions India too.
+But the author did not visit India, at least not for this book or related research.
+I think that was included in the Indian edition of the book but in my honest opinion is misleading the Indian reader.

 He also looks at the censorship of the Internet, especially in China.
 I was surprised by one of the comments in the book that says censorship of Internet is increasing in India.
 I have not felt it.
-They have been talking about it but I do not know of any sites that are banned in India or any keyword filters that have been placed.
-An interesting counter point though is that people always find ways to work around filtered key words, they will have pseudo words which everyone seems to know except the filtering agencies, they will use proxies to access the information that is filtered.
-Makes you think if Internet in its present form can really be tamed?
+They have been talking about it.
+But I do not know of any sites that are banned in India or any keyword filters that have been placed.
+An interesting counter point though is that people always find ways to work around filtered key words.
+They will have pseudo words which everyone seems to know except the filtering agencies.
+They will use proxies to access the information that is filtered.
+Makes you think if the Internet in its present form can really be tamed?
 They also mention a case of Yahoo where they leaked information to government from a private conversation and how this breach was handled.

 The Blogging Revolution is quite an informative read.
 Especially for someone who may not know too much about these regions.
 As a blogger, you suddenly realize how much the community is spread out and the potential of this medium to make an impact.
 Read The Blogging Revolution to know the offline impact of online revolutions.